May 5th-June 5th, 2019: EUS 2260 – 05: MIGRATION, INTERNATIONAL HEALTH, SOCIAL JUSTICE, HIKING IN THE SWISS ALPS, FLORENCE and ROME!

 Check out all of the UN websites, they have a wealth of information:

-4PM meet on the top floor of Hotel Cornavin, for orientation, followed by a tour, beginning at 4:30, of Geneva.
+5PM meet on the top floor of Hotel Cornavin, for discussion, followed by a Red Cross and Henri Dunant themed tour of Geneva, beginning at 5:30, of Geneva.
 Sigi Muller, Genève Escapade.
 Sigi Muller <firstname.lastname@example.org>; Genève-Escapade <email@example.com>

 7PM: Fondue and Raclette supper with the Dunant Tour Guide.